 New Zealand Lotteries & Online Gambling

 Whether you play in a shop or online gambling site, lottery is a great way to enter the gambling world in New Zealand, whether in person or in a casino online.
 Lottery is as simple as it gets when it comes to real money gambling, aand Kiwi residents love to get in on the action.
 We put together the best resource for you to learn how to increase your odds of winning the lottery, explanations of all of NZ's different lotto games, and how you can start winning real cash today.
-If you want to know where to start, our review team has researched the best sites to play the New Zealand lottery and they found the winner to be Spin Palace.
+If you want to know where to start, our review team has researched the best sites to play the New Zealand lottery and they found the winner to be Spin Casino.
 Read on to learn more about this national past time!
 So why should you be playing an NZ lottery?

 - Simple to play

 How to Play the Different Kinds of NZ Lotto

 The NZ lottery is split up into several different types that are held weekly.

 The most popular lottery in NZ and the best one for beginners is the New Zealand Lotto 6/40 Lottery game.
 This is one of the top games you can find in stores and online casinos.
 Lottery 6/40 picks one top winner with the chance to win millions in real money every week.
 When you compare it with other pick-6 lotteries worldwide, NZ 6/40 has great odds.
 6/40 came about in NZ long before the online casino.
 New Zealand Lottery tickets first went on sale in July 1987, with the first draw in August that same year.

 To play 6/40 for real cash, you pick out 6 numbers ranging from 1-40.
 There is also an additional bonus number drawn, so you have a greater chance of winning.
 The game costs a minimum of $2.40 to play, because each line costs 60 cents and there is a minimum requirement of 4 lines.
 Drawings are held weekly on Saturday.
 The draw is televised on TV2 at 8pm.